pjanowski2000/LOTR-Page/README.md

 Simple Lord Of The Rings Page.
-Backend need  MongoDb container on Docker Desktop
+Backend need  MongoDb container on Docker